Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 our_class = OurClass()
 ```

 Okay, cool!
 Let's revisit some of the terminology that we discussed above.
 We've shown you how to define a class, and **instantiate** it using a **constructor**.
-What we've done directly above, with `our_class`, is created an **instance** of `OurClass` that we've stored in the `our_class` variable.
+What we've done directly above is created an **instance** of `OurClass` that we've stored in the `our_class` variable.
 This variable is an object that theoretically has **attributes** and **methods** which we can use to interact with it (we say theoretically because we didn't actually define any attributes or methods above).
 Awesome!
 Now let's look at how to actually build a class that does something.

 #### Inner Workings (defining attributes and methods)